Jean84646/Hair-Salon.Solution/README.md

 * The user is able to see a list of all our stylists.
 * The User is able to select a stylist, see their details, and see a list of all clients that belong to that stylist.
 * The User is able to add new stylists to our system when they are hired.
 * The User is able to add new clients to a specific stylist.
-I should not be able to add a client if no stylists have been added.
+User should not be able to add a client if no stylists have been added.
 * The User is able to delete stylists (all and single).
 * The User is able to delete clients (all and single).
 * The User is able to view clients (all and single).